Kisan062/PacketScope-Network-Traffic-Analyzerr/README.md

 | `org.slf4j:slf4j-simple` | 2.0.9 | Logging facade |

 **No native libraries.
 No libpcap.
 No JNI.
 Runs on any OS with Java 17+.**

----

-## 🤝 Inspired By

-This project is a complete Java reimagination of [perryvegehan/Packet_analyzer](https://github.com/perryvegehan/Packet_analyzer) — originally written in C++.
-The core DPI concepts (SNI extraction, five-tuple tracking, flow-based blocking) are preserved, while the implementation is rebuilt with Java-native concurrency primitives, a full GUI, and a real-time alert system.

----

 <div align="center">